RobWar-code/swatter/README.md

 ### Flight Paths

-The flight paths of the bugs cover in the whole stage area in a looping motion, beginning on the right and the buzzing back and forth and around for the time period allocated.
-The motion steps are set to be made at tick intervals (1/60 sec).
+The flight paths of the bugs cover in the whole stage area in a looping or zig-zag motion, beginning on the right and the buzzing back and forth and around for the time period allocated.
+The motion steps are set to be made at ticker intervals (1/60 sec).

 The trajectory of the bug is biased in the horizontal, drifting toward the vertical as it approaches the edges of the stage and having a small random chance of change elsewhere.
-The changes in direction are accelerations, so that curved trajectories are produced.
+The changes in direction are accelerations, so that curved trajectories can be produced.

-When the direction of motion brings the bug to a minimum of 8% of the width of the stage, the curvature of the path is set to ensure that it is does not direct the bug across the edge of the stage. ie:
+When the direction of motion brings the bug to an edge, the velocity in that vector is reversed.

-sX = uXt + aXt^2 = edgeX - dX
-=> aX = ((edgeX - dX) - uXt)/t^2

-Where t is edgeX - dX / meanVelocity

-And dX is determined as the minimum approach to the edge.

-An edgeAvoidance flag is set once this is established, so that random changes are not made to the flight path, other than different edge avoidance.
-This remains in place until the path is in the opposite direction to the edge.

 Apart from this, as the bug flies, it's accelerations can be modified by 5% every 10 ticks with a bias for the same sign, with a maximum speed